-1.3: Any car sustaining panel damage can be excluded from competing by the driver standards committee.
+1.3: Any car sustaining panel damage can be excluded from competing by any committee head either verbally or in writing.

 1.4: Right of Publicity: You and your car may be photographed, recorded, or otherwise reproduced and re-used (including but not limited to television, internet, magazines, radio).

 - Round 1 – 23rd September – Waikato Challenge – Hampton Downs

 - Round 2 – 25th November – 2KCUP Challenge – Hampton Downs